 Students should be aware that they need to file an official withdrawal with the Office of the Registrar if they cannot, or choose not, to attend classes throughout the semester.
 Undergraduate students who unofficially withdraw and wish to be reinstated must apply for readmission through the Registrar's Office.
 Graduate students who unofficially withdraw and wish to be reinstated must apply for readmission through the Graduate Admissions Office.

 PLEASE NOTE: a withdrawal from all or any of your courses could result in a negative effect on your Satisfactory Academic Progress.
-Please view the section on Standards of Academic Progress (SAP) for Financial Aid located on this page.
+Please view the section on Standards of Academic Progress (SAP).